China's Real Estate Bubble

 savings and does not own her own home.
 Yet she and thousands of women like her

-in poor countries around the world are being lent money by institutions like
+in poor countries around the world are being lent money by institutions like Pro

-loans.
+their loans.
 That certainly flies in the face of the conventional image of the

 spendthrift female shopper.
 Indeed, it goes against the grain of centuries of